The best pancake lenses in 2025: super-skinny primes and zooms

 Lab data and comparisons

-The graphs below show the comparative performance of the lenses in this guide, based on our in-house lab tests.
-The Sony E 20mm leads the group for sharpness, with the Canon EF-S 24mm also putting in a very good show.
-The Viltrox AF 28mm is impressively sharp for such a low-budget lens.
-Results are a little mixed for color fringing and, as expected, the Olympus 9mm has massive barrel distortion as a ‘fisheye’ lens.
+The graph below shows the comparative performance of the lenses in this guide, based on our in-house lab tests (aside from the Canon RF 28mm, which we've not been able to lab test as yet).
+It's actually a DSLR lens that leads the way, with the Canon EF-S 24mm putting in a very good show.
+The Viltrox AF 28mm is also impressively sharp for a low-budget lens.
+Results for all lenses are reasonable, on the whole, when it comes to color fringing.
+That the Olympus 9mm fares the 'worst' for barrel distortion is only to be expected, as it's a ‘fisheye’ lens.

 How we test